sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_secure_your_organization_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 ![image334](assets/customizingthetemplate34.png)

 4.38 For the purposes of this lab, let's assume our organization has decided that only individuals within the IT group should have ACCOUNTADMIN access to the Snowflake environment.
-We now have a list of users with ACCOUNTADMIN access, but will need to know the department they belong to in the company in order to explore if the users with this priviledge now should maintain it.
+We now have a list of users with ACCOUNTADMIN access, but will need to know the department they belong to in the company in order to explore if the users with this privilege now should maintain it.

-The data for our users departments doesn't live in our Snowflake environmennt, but we can use a blank input table to bring it in.
+The data for our users departments doesn't live in our Snowflake environment, but we can use a blank input table to bring it in.
 In the top left corner click the "+" icon, then select "Empty" under Input Tables.

 ![image335](assets/customizingthetemplate35.png)